 Our identity, our legacy, and our treaty rights are unique to our name and Tribe, and ours alone.
 We are Muckleshoot.

-The Muckleshoot Indian Tribe is South King County’s second largest employer, supporting 3,300 direct jobs and providing hundreds of millions of dollars to the regional economy.
+The Muckleshoot Indian Tribe is one of King County’s largest employers, supporting 3,300 direct jobs and providing hundreds of millions of dollars to the regional economy.
 The Tribe also supports environmental protection and enhancements, educational opportunity and social services with highly diversified investments and revenue streams.

 Injustice, desolation, perseverance, and reclamation punctuates our story, which continues today with a renewed sense of hope and prosperity for our future.

 As a sovereign Tribal Nation led by an elected council, we support our community with services and opportunities that benefit our members and the entire Puget Sound region.